US: Russia has committed crimes against humanity in Ukraine - NewsBreak

 US: Russia has committed crimes against humanity in Ukraine

-MUNICH (AP) — The United States has determined that Russia has committed crimes against humanity in Ukraine, Vice President Kamala Harris said Saturday, insisting that “justice must be served” to the perpetrators.
+MUNICH (AP) — U.S. Vice President Kamala Harris said Saturday Washington has determined that Russia has committed crimes against humanity in Ukraine, and insisted that “justice must be served” to the perpetratrors.

 “Russian forces have pursued a widespread and systemic attack against a civilian population — gruesome acts of murder, torture, rape, and deportation,” Harris said.
 She also cited “execution-style killings, beatings, and electrocution.”

+“Russian authorities have forcibly deported hundreds of thousands of people, from Ukraine to Russia, including children,” she added.
+“They have cruelly separated children from their families."

 The Biden administration formally determined last March that Russian troops had committed war crimes in Ukraine and said it would work with others to prosecute offenders.

 A determination of crimes against humanity goes a step further, indicating that attacks against civilians are being carried out in a widespread and systematic manner.

-“Russian authorities have forcibly deported hundreds of thousands of people, from Ukraine to Russia, including children,” Harris said.
-“They have cruelly separated children from their families.”

-She also pointed to the attack in mid-March on a theater in the strategic port city of Mariupol where civilians had been sheltering, which killed hundreds, and to the images of civilians’ bodies left on the streets of Bucha after the Russian pullback from the Kyiv area last spring.

 “In the case of Russia’s actions in Ukraine, we have examined the evidence, we know the legal standards, and there is no doubt,” she said.
 “These are crimes against humanity.”